rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 2. Create Routing Instructions on Reservation
 3. Check whether Routing Instructions was successful on Window 3

-## 14-Modify Reservation to update Payment Method on Window 3
+## 14-Modify Reservation to update Payment Method on Window 3 OPTIONAL

 1. To find the Payment Method use `getPaymentMethod` API.
 For testing purpose use `INV`.
 No Environment is defined here.
 Use the value within payload.
 2. Modify Payment Method on Reservation.
 Once Routing is done, modification is required to existing Reservation to inform that window 3 will be paid by Direct Billing as Payment Method.
 Kindly note Routing instructions and Payment Method are 2 different APIs at present.
 3. Use fetch Reservation to check whether modification of Payment Method was successful on Window 3

-## 15-Convert PAN into Token
+## 15-Convert PAN into Token OPTIONAL

 1. Verify whether OPI cloud is active
 2. Converts Primary Account Number (PAN) into Token issued by Payment Service Providers